mrexclamationmark/GNU-Linux-Configuration/README.md

 500ms = balanced high latency millisecond

-some things need to be low latency and other things can get away with a higher ms value.
+some things need to be low latency and other things can get away with a higher ms value (increaseing total system throughput).

 **Sources:**